eth3ral0/EcoDrone/README.md

 This GitHub repository focuses **only on the software and data acquisition aspects** of the project, as I was personally in charge of the **SIN (Information and Digital Systems)** domain.

 > ⚠️ I do **not cover** the structural, aerodynamic or mechanical design of the aircraft, as they were handled by other team members in ITEC specialization.
+> I apologize in advance for the lack of data, but I've tried to reconstruct our project as coherently as possible.

 ---